biota-/Horiseon-code-refactor/README.md

 # Horiseon-code-refactor
-To improve accessibility by applying semantic html and alt attributes.
+## To improve accessibility by applying semantic html and alt attributes.
 Proper title and heading tags also improve SEO.
+This is my work for the module 1 challenge.